Famous Last Words: “How Hard Can It Be?” Mastering the Art of the Bush Bluff

 Jo Cooper – BHS Guide and Sales Consultant

-Recorded beneath a fruiting jackalberry at Raptor’s View, episode three of Sundowner Sessions brings Brett Horley together with two familiar bush characters, Mike Grover and Jo Cooper, for a fireside catch-up that drifts effortlessly between laughter, nostalgia, and hard-earned perspective.
+Recorded beneath a fruiting Jackalberry at Raptor’s View, in Hoedspruit, episode four of Sundowner Sessions brings Brett Horley together with two familiar bush characters, Mike Grover and Jo Cooper, for a fireside catch-up that drifts effortlessly between laughter, nostalgia, and hard-earned perspective.

 The conversation opens with shared history.
 Careers that started deep in the bush, a podcast launched during COVID, and the strange reality that years later they now share office space for entirely different reasons.
 It’s a reminder that in conservation and safari life, paths twist, overlap, and often circle back when you least expect it.